KultrinhaGihub/Bootlogos-SM6225/README.md

 # Bootlogos-SM6225
 > ⚠️ : If you are here just out of curiosity or you barely know how to install a ROM, you should not touch it.

 For some reason, this has become a hobby.
 This is the Bootlogos repository for the **Devon, Hawao, and Rhode**, better known as **Moto G32, G42, and G52** phones.
 That's all I can describe for a README.
-Now, let's move on to the bootlogo previews of the ROMs. ([Requirements](https://github.com/KultrinhaGihub/Bootlogos-SM6225/blob/main/README.md#requirements) and [Install (PC and Mobile Method)](https://github.com/KultrinhaGihub/Bootlogos-SM6225/blob/main/README.md#how-to-flash-pc-method))
+Now, let's move on to the bootlogo previews of the ROMs. ([Requirements](https://github.com/KultrinhaGihub/Bootlogos-SM6225?tab=readme-ov-file#requirements) and [Install (PC and Mobile Method)](https://github.com/KultrinhaGihub/Bootlogos-SM6225?tab=readme-ov-file#how-to-flash-pc-method) for skip the previews)

 | LineageOS | Evolution X | CrDroid |
 | --- | --- | --- |